Selection of proposal distributions for multiple importance sampling: Selection of proposal distributions

 The choice of the metric $\Upsilon(\pi, q)$ is crucial.
-For instance, in the binomial robit model with degrees of freedom (df) parameter, $\xi$ example in Section~\ref{sec:robit} of the supplemental materials, the family of target densities $\Pi \equiv \{\pi_\xi(x) = \nu_\xi(x)/\theta_\xi: \xi \in \Xi\}$ is indexed by $\xi$.
-In this example the IS estimator \eqref{eq:mainest} is used with samples from some selected target densities.
-Thus, $Q = \Pi$, and the choice of proposal distributions boils down to choosing $k$ skeleton points $\bxi = \{\xi_1, \dots, \xi_k\}$ inside $\Xi$.
-Here the relevant geometry (with respect to $\xi$) in $\mathbb{R}$ is not Euclidean.
-Indeed, df $\xi = 10^2$ and $10^3$ are close, but $\xi = 0.5$ and $\xi = 1$ are not.
-Thus the SF based on the Euclidean distance metric (SFE) may not be appropriate unless the indexing variable is a location parameter.
+For instance, in the binomial robit model with degrees of freedom parameter $\xi$ (see the example in Section S8 of the supplemental materials), the family of target densities $\Pi \equiv \{\pi_\xi(x) = \nu_\xi(x)/\theta_\xi: \xi \in \Xi\}$ is indexed by the Student's $t$ degrees of freedom parameter $\xi$.
+Here, the relevant geometry (with respect to $\xi$) in $\mathbb{R}$ is not Euclidean.
+Indeed, degrees of freedom $\xi = 10^2$ and $10^3$ are close, but $\xi = 0.5$ and $\xi = 1$ are not.
+Thus, the SF based on the Euclidean distance metric (SFE) may not be appropriate unless the indexing variable is a location parameter.
+The Euclidean distance is also sensitive to reparameterizations of the family of proposal distributions.
 Another choice is the information metric \citep{kass:1989, rao:1982} which measures the distance between two parametric distributions using asymptotic standard deviation units of the best estimator.
 The Kullback-Leibler divergence generates the information number through the information metric \citep{ghos:dela:sama:2007}.
-The information metric although seems to be appropriate for the context, it may be difficult to implement in practice.
-Here, we use the symmetric Kullback-Leibler divergence (SKLD), although it is not a metric and denote the corresponding method by SFS.
+In practice, it may be difficult to implement the information metric although it seems to be appropriate for the context.
+Here, we use the symmetric Kullback-Leibler divergence (SKLD) although it is not a metric, and denote the corresponding method by SFS.
 Thus,

 In the special case when $\Pi \equiv \{\pi_\xi(x) = \nu_\xi(x)/c_\xi: \xi \in \Xi\}$, that is, the target family is indexed by some variable $\xi$, and $Q= \Pi$, the SKLD between $\pi_{\xi_1}(x)$ and $\pi_{\xi_2}(x)$, is